 The Parks Commissioner is by statute (Chapter 87, Massachusetts General Laws) the Tree Warden of the city.
 Together with the Superintendent of Trees, the Commissioner is responsible for establishing a work plan for trees within the statutes and regulations that have already been established.
-The current draft of the Comprehensive Shade Tree Policy brings all regulations, technical specifications, operations, and programs together for review and adoption by the Parks Commission.
+The current draft of the Comprehensive Shade Tree Policy brings all regulations, technical specifications, operations, and programs together for review and adoption by the Parks Commission; it is currently under review by Commission staff in preparation for Commission deliberations.
 By virtue of its mandate to maintain public shade trees, it is essential that the Parks Department be involved in all decision-making regarding planting and care of trees on public land by city agencies.

-The continued support of Boston's Public Improvements Commission is key for continued communication between all of the city departments that manage land within Boston.
+The support of Boston's Public Improvements Commission is key for continued communication between all of the city departments that manage land within Boston.
 This commission approves all development and construction projects that affect any street, road, or thoroughfare, including the public street trees thereon.
 For the Parks Department, our participation in the actions of this Commission allows us the power to mandate that public trees be protected and managed properly.